patrick22414/hanabi_project/README.md

 - PyTorch (currently CPU only) (someone buy me a NVIDIA laptop plz?)
 - [Hanabi Learning Environment](https://github.com/deepmind/hanabi-learning-environment)

+## Repo Structure

+- `configs/`: JSON configuration files for agent training.
+Some are outdated, use for reference only.
+- `figures/`: figures for this README.
+- `ppo/`: main source files.
+- `scripts/`: plotting scripts.
+Very volatile, use at own risk (I detest matplotlib).

 ## Performance

 ### Hanabi-Small